 But, when asked whether the players felt a sense of rivalry with their former coach, Cech insisted that, while the Portuguese's presence aided the atmosphere of the occasion, this was not the case.

-"Perhaps it was more special for the managers because Andre and Roberto Di Matteo worked together at Chelsea last season.
+"Us players did not take it in such a way," he told his official website.
+"Perhaps it was more special for the managers because Andre and Roberto Di Matteo worked together at Chelsea last season."

 The Czech Republic international also took time to explain his take on the crucial save which he made from a Kyle Walker shot whilst the Blues were fighting to hold onto a 3-2 lead.